 - Purchase the complete Expat Arrivals Australia Guide (PDF)

-Since Australia is such an overwhelmingly popular expat destination, those wishing to live within a closely knit expat community will almost certainly be able to do so.
-However, Australian society is also famously friendly and welcoming – and so expats have no need to worry if their dream rental is located in a predominantly Australian neighbourhood.
+Australia is a popular expat destination, and those looking to live in a close-knit expat community will certainly be able to do so.
+However, Australian society is also famously friendly and welcoming, and expats will have no problems fitting into a predominantly Australian neighbourhood.

 Types of accommodation in Australia

-Expats moving to Australia will find plenty of housing options available to them, from furnished or unfurnished apartments to houses, studios and luxury apartments.
+Australia has plenty of housing options available, from furnished or unfurnished apartments and condominiums, to freestanding houses.

-The standard of accommodation in Australia varies from area to area, and between types of accommodation, but is generally excellent.
-It is not at all uncommon for houses in Australia to boast family-friendly features such as garages, big gardens and swimming pools.
-Newer, more upmarket houses will probably be equipped with air conditioning, although ceiling fans are far more common.
-Indoor heating is very rare since it would be completely redundant for most of the year.
+The standard of accommodation in Australia depends on area and type, but is generally excellent.
+Houses in Australia often have family-friendly features such as garages, big gardens and swimming pools.
+Newer, more upmarket houses are usually equipped with air conditioning, although ceiling fans are far more common.
+Indoor heating is rare since it is completely redundant for most of the year.

 Finding accommodation in Australia

 Expats relocating on a short-term basis will probably opt to rent property in Australia.
-This process is reasonably straightforward, although expats might find – at least during the initial stages – that they are required to do most of the legwork themselves.
-Internet searches and newspaper advertisements are probably the most fruitful avenues in this regard.
-When searching, note that prices are often quoted as per week rather than per month.
-Rent is then paid either every two weeks or every four weeks.
+This process is reasonably straightforward, although expats might find that they are required to do most of the initial research and enquiries themselves.
+Internet portals and newspaper advertisements can be helpful in this regard.
+When searching, note that prices are often quoted per week.
+Rent is paid either every two weeks or every four weeks.